Lynching of Mr. Norman: Lynching

-Deputy Sheriff J.R.
-Jordan had driven to Ashdown, Arkansas to pick up Mr. Norman from their jail.
+Deputy Sheriff Will T. Jordan had driven to Ashdown, Arkansas to pick up Mr. Norman from their jail.
 On February 11, 1922, while returning to Texarkana, his car was stopped by masked men, near Spring Lake Park.
 They seized Norman from the car and took him away.
 The next day Norman's body was found with four gunshot wounds, left on a country road.

 In addition to the lynching, a newspaper reported that "five white men were flogged, one white man seized and warned, and one negro notified in a note signed KKK to leave the city as a big clean-up was in progress.”

 Aftermath

-After the lynching, Deputy Sheriff J.R.
-Jordan was indicted for murder of Norman by the Bowie County grand jury.
-He was released on a $3,000 ($46,500 in 2022) bond.
+After the lynching, deputy sheriff Will T. Jordan and J.R.
+Johnson was indicted for murder of Norman by the Bowie County grand jury.
+Both were released on bond.
+Jordan was released on a $3,000 ($46,500 in 2022) bond.
+The charges against them were dropped in 1923.

 On February 21, 1922, at 10:00 PM in the Four States Pressroom, four masked men burst in armed with guns.
 They handed a note to the men working there, Charles Nutter, Robert Lusk and the news editor.
-It read, "we are the four men who took the negro away from Mr. Jordan.
+It read, "We are the four men who took the negro away from Mr. Jordan.
 We are citizens of Texarkana and intend to stay here.
 Find us.
 We are not K.K.K."